 About Your Therapist

-I’m queer, AuDHD, a first-generation immigrant settler from the Middle East, the eldest daughter, a mother, chronically ill and a survivor of complex trauma.
-My lived experience informs my work, and I bring compassion, attunement, and a belief in your capacity to heal.
+I’m queer, neurodivergent, a first-generation immigrant settler from the Middle East, an eldest daughter, a mother, chronically ill, and a survivor of complex trauma.

 Licenses: